uditarora/fashion-product-classification/README.md

 - Made the code modular by restructuring into classes.
 - Added unit tests for data processing.
 - Improved test accuracy by updating data augmentation and choice of optimizer.
+- Tried re-training the fine-tune model on the bottom 50 classes with fewer samples by applying more data augmentations.
+It improved the test accuracy of some classes but led to a decrease in the average test accuracy, possibly due to overfitting on the smaller classes.

 ## Results
 See [RESULTS.md](RESULTS.md).